celo-org/celo-blockchain/consensus/istanbul/spec.md

 consensus/istanbul/core/backlog.go:64
   if c.current.Round().Cmp(c.current.DesiredRound()) > 0 {

-Proposers can send preprepare without a single prepared certificate, this means that it will never be accepted by the rest of the network.

 ## Thoughts

-The future preprepare timer seems unnecessary, shouldn't the future preprepare message simpy be handled when moving to the future sequence?
+The future preprepare timer seems unnecessary, shouldn't the future preprepare message simply be handled when moving to the future sequence?
+Actually I think the future prepare timer is there to ensure that the network doesn't race ahead of the proposed block times, but it would be better if nodes simply waited some amount of time from the last block rather than making a calculation based on the time value set by the proposer.

 It seems the resetResendRoundChangeTimer functions are there to ensure round changes get resent, but I don't think we need to represent that here because we